 via Quality Marine

-Quality Marine is proud to announce the arrival of yet another new aquacultured species: the juvenile Cortez Angel (Pomacanthus zonipectus).
-Their unique, vibrant colorations as juveniles and adults, coupled with their rarity, make them highly sought-after in the aquarium trade.
-Like many angelfish, the adults and juveniles have very different coloration patterns.
-Cortez juveniles are black in color, with blue and yellow half-circle markings.
-Adults are blue with a pale yellow, speckled mid-section and some yellow markings posterior of the eye.
-Having this aquacultured species here is a first for Quality Marine, and possibly the United States.
-At Quality Marine, we strongly believe that aquaculture and short supply chains are essential for the long-term viability of our trade and for the health of our oceans, which makes successful captive breeding all the more important.
+Quality Marine is proud to announce the arrival of yet another new aquacultured species: the Bluestripe Pipefish (Doryrhamphus excisus).
+Their unique appearance and useful predatory habits, combined with a vibrant blue and orange coloration, have made them a popular aquarium species, especially for seahorse and low-nutrient SPS aquariums.
+At Quality Marine, we believe strongly that aquaculture and short supply chains are essential for the long-term viability of our trade and for the health of our oceans, making this successful captive breeding all the more important.

-Increasing the number of cultured species we offer to our customers is an integral part of making the aquarium trade more sustainable.
-Quality Marine has supported these aquaculture efforts for decades now and will continue to offer the best and widest variety of aquacultured specimens anywhere.
-Quality Marine is very proud to now offer the juvenile Cortez Angelfish to our ever-growing list of captive-bred species offered.
+Culturing anything takes time and resources, and continued industry support is the only way that these facilities will continue to grow, become more efficient, and offer even wider varieties of specimens.
+Quality Marine has supported these aquaculture efforts for decades now, and will continue to offer the best and widest variety of aquacultured specimens anywhere.
+We are very proud to now offer the Bluestripe Pipefish to our ever-growing list of captive-bred species.